GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU

-\abstract { {} {Integral Field Spectroscopy (IFS) with JWST NIRSpec will significantly improve our understanding of the first quasars, by providing spatially resolved, infrared spectroscopic capabilities which cover key rest-frame optical emission lines that have been previously unobservable.} {Here we present our results from the first two $z>6$ quasars observed as a part of the NIRSpec Galaxy Assembly IFS GTO program, \DELS\ at $z=6.82$ and \VDES\ at $z=6.86$.} {By observing the \hb, \oiii, and \ha\ emission lines in these high-$z$ quasars for the first time, we measure accurate black hole masses, $M_{\rm{BH}}=1.7^{+2}_{-0.8}\times10^9\rm{M}_\odot$ and $2.6^{+3.2}_{-1.2}\times10^9\rm{M}_\odot$, corresponding to Eddington ratios of $\lambda_{\rm{Edd}}=0.9^{+0.4}_{-0.3}$ and $0.4\pm0.2$ for \DELS\ and \VDES\ respectively, providing a key comparison for existing estimates from the \ion{Mg}{ii} line which we show can be unreliable.
-We perform quasar—host decomposition using models of the quasars’ broad lines, to measure the underlying host galaxies.
-We also discover two emission line regions surrounding each of the host galaxies, which are likely companion galaxies undergoing mergers with these hosts.
-We measure the star formation rates, excitation mechanisms, and dynamical masses of the hosts and companions, giving the first reliable $M_{\rm{BH}}/M_{\rm{dyn}}$ ratios at high-$z$. \DELS\ and \VDES\ both lie above the local black hole—host mass relation, and are consistent with the existing observations of $z\gtrsim6$ quasar host galaxies with ALMA.
-We detect ionized outflows in \oiii\ and \hb\ from both quasars, with mass outflow rates of $63^{+29}_{-35}$ and $420^{+66}_{-72}$~$\rm{M}_{\odot}~yr^{-1}$ for \DELS\ and \VDES, much larger than their host star formation rates of $<39.3$ and $<205~ \rm{M}_\odot$/yr, respectively.} {This work highlights the exceptional capabilities of the JWST NIRSpec IFU for observing quasars in the early Universe.} }
+\abstract { {} {Integral Field Spectroscopy (IFS) with JWST NIRSpec will significantly improve our understanding of the first quasars, by providing spatially resolved, infrared spectroscopic capabilities which cover key rest-frame optical emission lines that have been previously unobservable.} {Here we present our results from the first two $z>6$ quasars observed as a part of the Galaxy Assembly with NIRSpec IFS (GA-NIFS) GTO program, \DELS\ at $z=6.82$ and \VDES\ at $z=6.86$.} {By observing the \hb, \oiii, and \ha\ emission lines in these high-$z$ quasars for the first time, we measure accurate black hole masses, $M_{\rm{BH}}=1.85\substack{ +2\\-0.8}\times10^9\rm{M}_\odot$ and $2.9\substack{ +3.5\\-1.3}\times10^9\rm{M}_\odot$, corresponding to Eddington ratios of $\lambda_{\rm{Edd}}=0.8\substack{ +0.7\\-0.4}$ and $0.4\substack{ +0.3\\-0.2}$ for \DELS\ and \VDES\ respectively.
+These provide a key comparison for existing estimates from the more uncertain \ion{Mg}{ii} line.
+We perform quasar--host decomposition using models of the quasars’ broad lines, to measure the underlying host galaxies.
+We also discover multiple emission line regions surrounding each of the host galaxies, which are likely companion galaxies undergoing mergers with these hosts.
+We measure the star formation rates, excitation mechanisms, and dynamical masses of the hosts and companions, measuring the $M_{\rm{BH}}/M_{\rm{dyn}}$ ratios at high-$z$ using these estimators for the first time. \DELS\ and \VDES\ both lie above the local black hole--host mass relation, and are consistent with the existing observations of $z\gtrsim6$ quasar host galaxies with ALMA.
+We detect ionized outflows in \oiii\ and \hb\ from both quasars, with mass outflow rates of $58\substack{ +44\\-37 }$ and $525\substack{ +75\\-92 }$~$\rm{M}_{\odot}~yr^{-1}$ for \DELS\ and \VDES, much larger than their host star formation rates of $<33$ and $<54~ \rm{M}_\odot$/yr, respectively.} {This work highlights the exceptional capabilities of the JWST NIRSpec IFU for observing quasars in the early Universe.} }

 \keywords{quasars: supermassive black holes -- quasars: emission lines -- Galaxies: high-redshift -- Galaxies: interactions -- Galaxies: active -- ISM: jets and outflows}